-Where the debt is for £750 or more and is not disputed by your debtor then an effective and quick way of taking action is through the use of Statutory Demands and Winding Up Petitions (where the debtor is a company) or Bankruptcy Petitions (where the debtor is an individual).
+Where the debt is for £750 or more for a company or £5,000 for an individual and is not disputed by your debtor then an effective and quick way of taking action is through the use of Statutory Demands and Winding Up Petitions (where the debtor is a company) or Bankruptcy Petitions (where the debtor is an individual).

 A Statutory Demand is the first step and, if your debtor is able to pay, often elicits prompt payment of the debt as usually the debtor would have no desire to be wound up / made bankrupt.
 The debtor has 21 days in which to pay or agree a method of payment which is acceptable to you.

 If the debtor fails to pay or an agreement is not reached within the 21 days then you can present a Bankruptcy / Winding Up Petition.
 The threat of presenting a Bankruptcy/ Winding Up Petition can be enough to prompt payment.
 An individual faced with potential bankruptcy is far more willing to take the debt seriously given the consequences of being made bankrupt.
 In respect of a company, the presentation of a Winding Up Petition is likely to have severe consequences for the business.
 It will generate negative publicity and affect the company’s ability to obtain credit in the future.
 The company’s bank may also ‘freeze’ its accounts.